dbstraight/human-language-bookmarks/README.md

 # human-language-bookmarks
-A curated list of resoruces for learners of human languages and linguistics.
+A curated list of resources for learners of human languages and linguistics.
 Pull requests are welcome.

 - [German](#german)
 - [Hindi/Urdu](#hindiurdu)